-- 6.1 Informed by the Housing, Health & Environment Policy Advisory Committee consideration of this report, the Executive will make the final decision regarding the recommendations. - 6.2 The approval of the recommendations will enable the project team to appoint the contractor to commence demolition works.
+- 6.1 The matter is being considered by the Housing, Health & Environment Policy Advisory Committee on 12 March 2024.
+The Cabinet will be informed of the recommendations made by that Committee ahead of its meeting. - 6.2 The approval of the recommendations will enable the project team to appoint the contractor to commence demolition works.